-Or befoul and completely ruin your hard-won orchard apples.
+Or befoul and completely ruin your hard-won orchard fruit.

-The codling moth (Cydia Pomonella) is a pest that is common all over the world, though it was native to Europe originally.
-The larva of the moth is the common apple worm or maggot, shown in the picture above.
+The codling moth (cydia pomonella) is a pest that is common all over the world, though it was native to Europe originally.
+The larva of the moth is the common apple worm or maggot.
 The little bugger will also attack pears, walnuts, and other tree fruits.

-Spraying fruit trees with a chemical spray several times throughout the growing season is generally believed to be the only way to repel the insects that do so much damage to the fruit in our area.
-I actually bought some spray a few years ago, but I never could bring myself to use it.
-I try to stay away from chemical sprays whenever possible, and just reading the warnings on the back of the bottle scared me away from using it.
+Spraying fruit trees with a chemical spray several times throughout the growing season is generally believed to be the only way to repel the insects that do the most damage to the fruit in our area.
+I actually bought some spray a few years ago.
+I was so determined to have bug-free fruit.

 “HAZARDS TO HUMANS AND DOMESTIC ANIMALS!
 Causes substantial but temporary eye injury.
 Causes skin irritation.
 Harmful if inhaled or swallowed.
 Do not get in eyes, on skin or on clothing. . .
 BEE CAUTION: MAY KILL HONEYBEES OR OTHER BEES.
 This product is very toxic to honeybees!”

 Yikes!
 That’s not all.
-The warnings go on for some time, but that was enough for me to put the bottle of spray aside and think hard about whether I wanted to risk it or not.
+The warnings go on at some length, but that was enough for me to put the bottle of spray aside and think hard about whether I wanted to risk it or not.
 I never did pick it up again.
-(I love our honeybees!)
+(I love our honeybees and song birds!)

 We spend quite a bit of time and energy trying to keep our honeybees healthy and to attract songbirds to our place: I wouldn’t want to do anything that would harm them or drive them away.
-And of course my beautiful chickens have the run of our place most of the time.
+And of course my spoiled chickens have the run of our place most of the time, as well.

 I have oodles of good reasons to avoid using chemical insect controls on our place.
 Oodles!!